Soraya Montenegro: Original series

 Soraya Montenegro is the wealthy and evil niece of Victoria Montenegro de la Vega.
-She likes Luis Fernando and intends to get married with him, but he falls in love with María instead.
+She likes Luis Fernando and intends to marry him, but he falls in love with María instead.
 Soraya manages to marry Luis Fernando by faking a pregnancy, but he escapes when her lie is revealed.
 She tries to poison María and attempts to kill her accomplice before he turns her in, but falls from the apartment and is presumed dead.

-During her absence, María and Luis Fernando get married.
+During her absence, María and Luis Fernando are married.
 María gives away her newborn son, Fernando, while suffering a mental disorder.
-She reunited with him, now nicknamed "Nandito", fourteen years later.
-It is revealed that Soraya had not died, and was taken to the United States for a long recovery.
-Soraya marries Oscar Montalban, and she murders him in order to keep all his fortune and goods.
-However, she must remain the stepmother of Oscar's daughter, the disabled Alicia, and keep her nanny Esperanza.
-Soraya moves back to Mexico to resume her vengeance plots against María and Luis Fernando, but falls in love with Nandito.
+She is reunited with him, now nicknamed "Nandito", fourteen years later.
+It is revealed that Soraya did not die, but was taken to the United States for a long recovery.
+Soraya marries the wealthy Oscar Montalban, then murders him for his fortune.
+However, to keep his estate she must remain the guardian of Oscar's daughter, the disabled Alicia, and keep her nanny Esperanza.
+Soraya moves back to Mexico to resume her vengeance plots against María and Luis Fernando, but falls in love with the teenaged Nandito.
 Infuriated when Nandito falls in love with Alicia instead, she attacks him and Esperanza, leaving Nandito near death and causing Esperanza to suffer from amnesia.
 Soraya murders her mother Calixta and frames Nandito, but María takes the blame and goes to prison.
-María is eventually declared innocent, but Soraya captures her and takes her to a wood cabin, with the intention to burn it down with María inside.
-María is rescued by Luis Fernando, but Soraya dies instead in the fire.
+María is eventually declared innocent, but Soraya captures her and takes her to a wood cabin, intending to burn it down with María inside.
+María is rescued by Luis Fernando, and Soraya dies instead in the fire.